schwentker/artiji-buyer-agent/README.md

 > An evidence-first buyer-side experiment for paid, deferred MCP tasks.

-Most payment demos stop when a charge succeeds.
-Most task demos start after work has already been authorized.
-This repository tests the seam between them: an agent discovers a paid tool, sees the material terms, crosses a human approval boundary, pays exactly once, survives process death, resumes a durable task, and verifies that the delivered artifact belongs to the order it paid for.
+This repository tests the seam between a paid tool call and a durable task: an agent discovers a paid tool, sees the material terms, crosses a human approval boundary, pays exactly once, survives process death, resumes a durable task, and verifies that the delivered artifact belongs to the order it paid for.

 The goal is not a polished storefront or a claim of production readiness.
 The goal is a reproducible answer to a narrower question:

 **Does MPP-over-MCP compose cleanly with MCP Tasks when payment completes now but fulfillment happens days later?**

+This isn't a hypothetical seam.
+Artiji.xyz publishes endpoints for agents to buy Jyotish astrology readings for Silicon Valley founders - readings that take several days to research and validate, not milliseconds to generate.
+An agent can complete payment immediately, but delivery can't be immediate: if the chart is never issued, the payment is returned.
+That gap between "paid" and "fulfilled" is exactly where MPP-over-MCP and MCP Tasks have to meet, and neither spec is mature enough yet to say how.
+Both x402 and MPP are early-stage, and deferred settlement - holding funds against a fulfillment promise rather than capturing them outright - isn't available in either one today.
+This repository exists to find out what breaks, and what an implementation has to invent on its own, when that composition is actually attempted rather than assumed.

-The honest answer from this implementation is mixed:
+The answer from this implementation is mixed:

 - The runtime flow can work with disciplined persistence and correlation rules.
 - Standard MCP discovery did not carry any of the six structured material-term categories this buyer required before payment.
 - The consulted MPP-over-MCP and MCP Tasks drafts did not say that a receipt returned beside a `CreateTaskResult` applies to that task, or require preserving it during the task lifecycle.
 - The implementation can demonstrate a safe local rule for that gap, but one implementation is not interoperability proof.

-This is a private evaluation repository.
+This is an evaluation repository.
 It contains synthetic data, test-mode payment evidence, redacted traces, explicit limitations, and no Artiji production code or credentials.

-## Five-minute judge path
+## Five-minute path

 Prerequisite: Node.js 22.14 or newer.